How to Take Ownership of Files and Folders in Windows

 SEE ALSO: How to Customize Right-Click Context Menu in Windows 10?

-Step 3: Remove Take Ownership option from Right-click Menu
+Step 3: Remove the Take Ownership option from the Right-click Menu

-Now, if you don’t want Take Ownership option in right-click menu anymore, you can easily remove it.
+Now, if you don’t want the Take Ownership option in the right-click menu anymore, you can easily remove it.
 Simply double-click RemoveTakeOwnership.reg

 from downloaded Registry files.
-Again, you will see UAC prompt, click Yes to continue.
+Again, you will see the UAC prompt, click Yes to continue.

-Now, click on Yes and OK again to remove Take Ownership option from right-click context menu.
-Remember, you won’t be able to take ownership of files and folders in single click anymore.
+Now, click on Yes and OK again to remove the Take Ownership option from the right-click context menu.
+Remember, you won’t be able to take ownership of files and folders in a single click anymore.

-Now, you won’t see Take Ownership option in the right-click menu anymore.
+Now, you won’t see the Take Ownership option in the right-click menu anymore.

-Take Ownership and Full Access of Files and Folders in Windows with Ease
+Take Ownership and Full Access to Files and Folders in Windows with Ease

 The WindowsApp folder has provided great benefit.
 Thank you.